This is Twinny reporting from

 They liked my

-‘petite point ‘ a lot , said Thomas proudly ‘ The Prince was very knowledgeable.. he wanted to know how many counts were in each inch !
-Of course an answer to his every question !
+‘petite point ‘ a lot , said Thomas proudly ‘ The Prince was very knowledgeable.
+He wanted to know how many counts there were in each inch .
+Of course I had an answer to his every question !

 In India there are so many varieties of handembroidery …